zephyrproject-rtos/zephyr/doc/guides/dts/api-usage.rst

 To get information about a particular devicetree node, you need a *node identifier* for it.
 This is a just a C macro that refers to the node.
-There are four types, each of which is created with a different macro:

-Path identifiers
+These are the main ways to get a node identifier:

+By path
-   These use the node's full path in the devicetree, starting from the root node.
-They are mostly useful if you happen to know the exact node you're looking for.
-Create these with :c:func:`DT_PATH()`.
+   Use :c:func:`DT_PATH()` along with the node's full path in the devicetree, starting from the root node.
+This is mostly useful if you happen to know the exact node you're looking for.

-Node label identifiers
+By node label
-   Unique names which can be given to each node where it is defined.
-These are often used when the SoC :file:`.dtsi` gives nodes names that match the SoC datasheet, like ``i2c_1``, ``spi_2``, etc.
+   Use :c:func:`DT_NODELABEL()` to get a node identifier from a :ref:`node label <dt-node-labels>`.
+Node labels are often provided by SoC :file:`.dtsi` to give nodes names that match the SoC datasheet, like ``i2c1``, ``spi2``, etc.
-   Create these with :c:func:`DT_NODELABEL()`.

-Alias identifiers
+By alias
-   These are created for properties of the special ``/aliases`` node.
-They are useful for supporting applications (like :ref:`blinky <blinky-sample>`, which uses the ``led0`` alias) that need to refer to *some* device of a particular type ("the board's user LED") but don't care which exact one is used.
-Create these with :c:func:`DT_ALIAS()`.
+   Use :c:func:`DT_ALIAS()` to get a node identifier for a property of the special ``/aliases`` node.
+This is sometmes done by applications (like :ref:`blinky <blinky-sample>`, which uses the ``led0`` alias) that need to refer to *some* device of a particular type ("the board's user LED") but don't care which one is used.

-Instance identifiers
+By instance number
-   These are used primarily by device drivers, as they're a way to refer to nodes based on their matching compatible.
-Create these with :c:func:`DT_INST()`, but be careful doing so.
+   This is done primarily by device drivers, as instance numbers are a way to refer to individual nodes based on a matching compatible.
+Get these with :c:func:`DT_INST()`, but be careful doing so.
+See below.

+By chosen node
+   Use :c:func:`DT_CHOSEN()` to get a node identifier for ``/chosen`` node properties.

+By parent/child
+   Use :c:func:`DT_PARENT()` and :c:func:`DT_CHILD()` to get a node identifier for a parent or child node, starting from a node identifier you already have.

+Two node identifiers which refer to the same node are identical and can be used interchangeably.

 .. _dt-node-main-ex: